Skip to content

 import matplotlib.pyplot as plt

-Making a pb.Lattice
+Constructing a pb.Lattice

 The pb.Lattice class from Pybinding carries the information about the TB model.
-This includes
+This includes:

 Defining the unit cell